Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Details of the data analysis

 \subsection{Daya Bay + NEOS analysis}

-For this joint analysis, NEOS has been treated as if it was a fourth Daya Bay detector.
-That is, we have computed the expected events using (\ref{eq:app:DBexpected}) with the same Hubber-Mueller flux for all experiments (and with an integration on $L$ for NEOS), and accommodated the flux uncertainties using a common vector of nuisance parameters.
-However, we must take into account that the energy bins for Daya Bay and NEOS are different.
-Namely, $E^\text{rec}_{\text{DB}}\in (0.7,12.0)$, while $E^\text{rec}_{\text{NEOS}}\in (1.0,10.0)$.
-Also, the energy resolution are $\Delta E^{\text{rec}}_{\text{DB}} = 0.2$ MeV and $\Delta E^{\text{rec}}_{\text{NEOS}} = 0.1$ MeV.
-Therefore, we pick the conservative choice to only study the energy bins which are common between them and have the same energy bin edges, \ie \ $E^\text{rec}_{\text{DB}}\in (1.3,6.9)$.
+Now NEOS is treated as if it was a fourth Daya Bay detector.
+That is, we have computed the expected events using the same Huber-Mueller flux for both Daya Bay and NEOS, and accommodated the flux uncertainties using a common vector of nuisance parameters.